dgraph-io/dgraph/wiki/content/deploy/index.md

  Users have to modify security rules or open firewall depending up on their underlying network to allow communication between cluster nodes and between a server and a client.
 During development a general rule could be wide open *-external (gRPC/HTTP) ports to public and gRPC-internal to be open within the cluster nodes.

- **Ratel UI** accesses Dgraph server on http-external port (default localhost:8080) and can be configured to talk to remote Dgraph cluster.
+ **Ratel UI** accesses Dgraph alpha on http-external port (default localhost:8080) and can be configured to talk to remote Dgraph cluster.
 This way you can run Ratel on your local machine and point to a remote cluster.
 But if you are deploying Ratel along with Dgraph cluster, then you may have to expose 8000 to the public.

 **Port Offset** To make it easier for user to setup the cluster, Dgraph defaults the ports used by Dgraph nodes and let user to provide an offset  (through command option `--port_offset`) to define actual ports used by the node.
 Offset can also be used when starting multiple zero nodes in a HA setup.

-*Eg: When user runs a Dgraph server by setting --port_offset 2, then the server node binds to 7082 (grpc-internal), 8082 (http-external) & 9092 (grpc-external)* respectively.
+*Eg: When user runs a Dgraph alpha by setting --port_offset 2, then the server node binds to 7082 (grpc-internal), 8082 (http-external) & 9092 (grpc-external)* respectively.

 **Ratel UI** by default listens on port 8000.
 You can use the -port flag to configure to listen on any other port.